 found real talent.
 Comedian and actor Lenny Henry, songwriter, comedian and playwright

 For the fourth series beginning late 1975 a viewers' panel was introduced alongside the experts panel.
-5000 acts had been auditioned for the series.
+5000 acts had been auditioned for this series.

 There would be a winner each week, but initially there were no prizes as such, the exposure to agents and the public was considered reward enough according to the producers.
 However the chance of six weeks' work in Bailey's Nightspot clubs was added in 1974, while the overall winner was given the the opportunity to play at the MGM Grand in Las Vegas to the 1975 series.